Pain Where Gallbladder Was Removed Years Ago? 7 Causes, Doctor Explains.

 1. Typical gallbladder pain (biliary colics).

 Newly formed stones can cause typical gallbladder pain.
-However, the onset of pain can be at any time; even you had your gallbladder removed years ago.
+However, the onset of pain can be at any time, even if you had your gallbladder removed years ago.

 The symptoms of typical biliary colic are summarized below: